-The overall goal of the Arts Therapy project is to increase the resilience of the asylum seekers.
+The overall goal of the Art Therapy project is to increase the resilience of the asylum seekers.
 More specifically, this intervention aims to:

-The project will help more than 100 migrants and refugees, from different nationalities of which:
+The project helped 83 migrants and refugees, from different nationalities of which:

-- 24 local caregivers, Staff Members of The Spanish Red Cross.
+- 19 caregivers, Staff Members of The Spanish Red Cross.

-- Activated the The-Train-The-Trainer Program (TTT) focused primarily in using Arts Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees, and organized 7 training sessions for 19 humanitarian officers and caregivers of The Spanish Red Cross;
+- Activated the Train-The-Trainer Program (TTP) focused primarily in using Art Therapy as a tool for Staff’s self-care and modulation of stress at work and intended to provide partner staff with new tools using Arts Therapy for enriching their interventions with asylum seekers and refugees, and organized 8 training sessions for 19 humanitarian officers and caregivers of The Spanish Red Cross;

 - In collaboration with The Spanish Red Cross, has conducted a pre-post evaluation process, to check on progress on the young beneficiaries and make appropriate recommendations for future program planning, as well as the research study “Art Therapy Intervention addressing migratory grief and resilience for teenagers asylum seekers in the context of COVID sanitary crisis”.

 In 2021-2022, RPE foresees to: i.
 Strengthen the actual art-therapy sessions for minors and young adults, migrants and refugees, located inside the two Reception Centers in Málaga, managed by The Spanish Red Cross, to continue offering them a therapeutic support and a participatory care in order to enhance their protection and reinforce their sense of belonging; II.
 Replicate the TTP training intended to local caregivers to offer them a new and innovative tool to modulate/reduce stress and increase their Self-Care.